Monika-ch/Monika_Portfolio/README.md

 # About Me

 I’m a self-coached web wizard with 4 years of experience conjuring up high-quality, scalable web applications for Microsoft and other top-tier clients.
 My toolkit?
 JavaScript, TypeScript, Python, React, React Native, REST APIs—you name it.
 I’m all about crafting delightful customer experiences and pushing the boundaries with personal projects.
-Oh, and recently, I’ve taken on a new adventure as a Prompt Engineer at Remotasks, helping train AI models like ChatGPT to make them as sharp and human-like as possible.
+Oh, and recently, I’ve taken on a new adventure as a Prompt Engineer at Remotasks, helping improve AI models like ChatGPT to make them as sharp and human-like as possible.

 # Portfolio Website